WJDNG/compcat/README.md

 need `pyscf` (01) or `ase` and `mace-torch` (02, 03).
 Their outputs are included in `data/derived/`, so the analysis scripts run without them.

-## Three things a reader should know before using the data

-**The archive records no reference state.** The screening pipeline stored one energy column per configuration and nothing else.
-The quantity is written `E_arch` throughout and is not an adsorption energy: script 02 shows it follows a formation-energy convention with a system-dependent offset near 3 eV.
-Raw values are not comparable between systems.
-Differences taken between two adsorbates on the same configuration are, because the offset cancels in them, and every quantitative result in the paper is built that way.

-**Two composition records exist and they disagree.** The trajectory directory label and the composition field in the post-processed tables differ by a mean absolute 3.6 percentage points per element.
-Script 08 is the test that distinguishes them; the compositional results are conditional on its outcome, which the paper states explicitly.

-**Seven of the twelve systems contribute no adsorption data.** The bcc slabs were cut on the open (111) facet rather than the close-packed (110), and their values lie two orders of magnitude outside any physical range.
-Script 03 shows the facet error is real but is not the cause.
-That branch is excluded from every result.

 ## Data provenance

 `data/raw/` is the archived output of the original screening run, unmodified